samdubner/webbasics/docs/css/README.md

 ```

 # Colors
-- background-color
-  changes the color behind the element
+- background-color: changes the color behind the element
-- color
-  changes the color of the element itself
+- color: changes the color of the element itself